-Sure, there are fancier blenders out there, but few people want or need to spend their entire paycheck on a glorified smoothie machine.
-Thankfully, Blendtec’s Designer Series offers a glut of awesome features and add-ons, and at less than $500, it’s more Lexus than Lamborghini.
+Sure, there are fancier blenders out there, but few people want or need to spend their entire paycheck on a glorified smoothie and protein shake machine.
+Thankfully, Blendtec’s Designer Series offers a ton of awesome features and add-ons.
 The Designer’s custom, carbon-steel bearings keep the motor running quietly and efficiently, reducing wear and tear so you won’t have to get a replacement anytime soon.
-Cold-forged, stainless-steel blades with vertical wingtips whip around with dizzying speed, and the digital display features a timer to tell you exactly how long your blend will take.
+Cold-forged, stainless-steel blades with vertical wingtips whip around at dizzying speed, and the digital display features a timer to tell you exactly how long your blend will take.

 Ninja’s Master Prep Professional is cool, compact, and cost-conscious — great for college students or those who just don’t want to splurge on a blender.
 The 450-watt power pod holds up to 48 ounces of material, and the 40-ounce food processing bowl is perfect for dicing veggies or making chunky dips and sauces.
 There’s also a 16-ounce chopping bowl for salads.
 Convenient storage lids snap onto the Master Prep’s chambers for safe refrigeration, and all the containers are both BPA-free and dishwasher safe.
 This isn’t a heavy-duty blender, so don’t buy it expecting to puree root vegetables or blend for several minutes on end, but it’s an excellent value for those that just want the occasional milkshake or hummus spread.